ingo/ingo.github.io/_recipes/baguettes.md

 title: Baguettes
 ---

-It uses a pre-fermented dough for complex flavor.
-  Requires a 2-3 day process but the from-scratch baguettes are so worth it.
 Don't be intimidated by the multistep process - each step is simple, and it's hands-off most of the time.
 Starting with a preferment builds incredible flavor.
 Proper shaping and scoring produce the signature look.
 Best of all, your house will smell like a Parisian bakery.

 ### Ingredients